 "Police."
 The only time on-duty cops cruised the street was to get their pay.

-"Damn."
+"It's Johnny Z. This white boy tougher than a bag of nails."
 Benji muttered under his breath, as if the ex-cop could read lips.
-Benji's 300 pounds on a 6-2 frame intimidated most white people into crossing the street and he carried a 45.
-Neither mattered to Bobby Z, who got out of the car leaving the engine running.
+Benji's 300 pounds on a 6-2 frame intimidated most white people into crossing the street, especially since he was strapping a 45.

 “Where’s the owner?”
-Bobby asked, surveying the street without seeing any threat.
+Bobby asked me, surveying the street without seeing any threat.

 “500 a night.”
 Johnny Z helped Arthur to his feet.
 "You got that?
 I'll be here every night to make sure I get it too"